OmerBor/Password-Manager/README.md

 <br>
 <br>
 Using Google API to create a Chrome browser plugin, the program allows the user to save passwords in an encrypted manner.<br>
-The user logs in with master password used for hashing function, <br>
+The user logs in with gis master password used for hashing function, <br>
 after login the user can manage his passwords, and save password automatically while browsing.
 Client scripts are written with JavaScript using Crypto libraries. <br>
 Server is written in Python, a generic server to which Ive added multi-threading,<br>